Invizabel/BusyBar/README.md

 * Note 1: Make sure you change the IP in rest_commands.yml that you created to the LAN IP of your Busy Bar
 * Note 2: It's a good idea to give your Busy Bar a static IP (check your routers help page for info on how to do this)
 * Note 3: Example YAML file uses The National Weather Service integration in Home Assistant
-* To find an integration, go to Settings > Developer tools > States > filter by integration you want
+* Note 5: To find an integration, go to Settings > Developer tools > States > filter by integration you want
+* Note 6: Home Assistant supports Jinja templates

 #### Features:
 * ISS Tracker